 6. And he came to Simon Peter, but he said to him, “Lord, do you wash my feet?”

 7. Jesus answered and said to him, “You don’t know now what I’m doing, but later on, you’ll understand.”

 8. Peter said to him, “You will never, ever wash my feet!”
 Jesus answered him, “Unless I wash you, you have no part with me.”

 9. Simon Peter said to him, “Lord, not just my feet, but my hands and head, too.”

-> 10. Jesus said to him, “The man who has taken a bath is entirely clean; he needs only to wash his feet.
-And you are clean, but not all of you.
+10. Jesus said to him, “He who has been washed needs only to wash his feet, but he is entirely clean.

-> 11. (He knew who would betray him; this is why he said, “You are not all clean.”)
+11. (He knew who would betray him; this is why he said, “You are not all clean.”)

 ¶12.
 Then, when he had washed their feet, he put his garments back on, reclining again at the table, and said to them, “Do you know what I’ve done to you?

 13. You call me ‘Teacher’ and ‘Lord’, and you speak rightly, for I am.